pietraferreira/quartz/content/notes/compiler-toolchains.md

 So, essentially, **a compiler toolchain is a set of tools, supporting libraries, and header files that help build a program from source to an executable that can run on a machine**.

 Note that a compiler toolchain is necessary to build executables, but it is not sufficient.
-What is missing from the toolchain to have 'everything' that is needed to build executable programs is the [[sysroot]].
+What is missing from the toolchain to have 'everything' that is needed to build executable programs is the [sysroot](sysroot.md).

 ## The Compiler Toolchain
 Apart from sysroot, a compiler toolchain contains various other binaries to help in the compilation process.
 In some cases, the compiler itself comes as a part of the toolchain.
 The following is a list of items packaged with the toolchain.